-Piedmontese Stuffed Pasta - Agnolotti del Plin
+Piedmontese Agnolotti (Agnolotti del Plin)

-Ingredients ( Serves 4 )
+Ingredients for Piedmontese Agnolotti ( Serves 4 )

 Pasta dough